waku-org/specs/informational/req-res-reliability.md

 ## Motivation

-Descriptions of mentioned protocols do not define some of the real world use cases that are often observed in unreliable network environment.
+Specifications of the mentioned protocols do not define some of the real world use cases that are often observed in unreliable network environment.
 Such use cases can be: recovery from offline state, decrease rate of missed messages, increase probability of messages being broadcasted within the network.

 ## Suggestions